bmehder/bedazzle/articles/14-bedazzleworks.md

 > - Some behavior layering may sparkle more than others
 > - This deck contains forward-looking statements about composability that are subject to change based on vibes
 > - Use in production at your own delight

+## 🎤 Upcoming Conference Talk

+**Title:** *"From Chaos to Composability: The BedazzleJS Revolution"*
+**Event:** MethodWorld 2024 – Las Vegas, Ballroom G
+**Speaker:** Indigo Tran, Chief of Layering, BedazzleWorks™

+> Join us for an immersive 45-minute session where we will live-code a `withCounter` bead, summon the glitter goat, and layer behaviors until the WiFi gives out.
+Sponsored by JuiceBoxCRM and InfiniteModal.

+Attendees will receive a free sticker, a lanyard infused with emotional statefulness, and early access to our limited-edition BedazzleJS NFT: `withHologram()`.

 ## 🐦 Official Launch Tweet